Gregory-PASSENHEIM/TalanGoodies/README.md

 # TalanGoodies
-Contains all the Talan goodies, codes, etc...
+Contains all the Talan goodies.
+   - First Commit : TalanExtention : an extention to help Talan users to use SmartRecruiter / Sales Navigator / Connection to portals